RBMWEB-Developers/rbm-node-signpdf/README.md

 ## Usage

-Install with  `npm i -S node-signpdf node-forge`.
+Install with  `npm i -S node-pdfsign node-forge`.

 In practice we expect that most people will just read through the code we've written in the testing part of this package and figure it out themselves.
 If that's your case, you should read the [[Signing PDF in simple steps]](#signing-pdf-in-simple-steps) section.